Tag Archives: meaning

 Continue reading Meaningful Flower Gifts for Your Grandmother

-Around The Circle (1940 ), one of Vasily Kandinksy’s last major paintings, is a milestone in the artist’s circular journey.
+Around The Circle (1940 ), one of Wassily Kandinksy’s last major paintings, is a milestone in the artist’s circular journey.
 It reflects not only contemporary concerns but also his abiding interest in the belief systems and folklore of Russian and Siberian cultures.
 The dominant red circle at top center; the form cresting the undulating lines of “sacred waters” below; and a third, upside-down stylized humanoid form at bottom right have all been interpreted as potential allusions to shamans, or spiritual leaders and healers, in states of transformation.
-Continue reading Modern Art Monday Presents: Vasily Kandinksy, Around The Circle
+Continue reading Modern Art Monday Presents: Wassily Kandinksy, Around The Circle

 Modern Art Monday Presents: American Gothic By Grant Wood